 The metal overflow pipe should only overflow if the pressure is above 3.
 So when the pressure goes back down below 3 the water should stop.

 If it doesn’t then you might need a new safety valve as they are notorious for not resealing after they have opened.
-This is a job for a gas safe engineer not DIY.
+This is a job for a gas safe engineer not a DIY job.